miranamoh/image-classification-teachable-machine/README.md

 # image-classification-teachable-machine
 Cat vs Dog image classifier built with Teachable Machine, exported as Keras model, with a Python prediction script.
-# Image Recognition Model with Teachable Machine
+# Task: Image Recognition Model with Teachable Machine

-This project demonstrates training an image classification model using **Google's Teachable Machine**, exporting it in TensorFlow (Keras) format, and running predictions with a Python script.
+This Task demonstrates training an image classification model using **Google's Teachable Machine**, exporting it in TensorFlow (Keras) format, and running predictions with a Python script.

 ## Overview